Automorphism groups of solvable groups of finite abelian ranks: Thickenings and virtually nilpotent supplements

 We are left to demonstrate that every maximal virtually nilpotent supplement $C$ of $(\Fitt(\Gamma))^{\frac{1}{m}}$ is Zariski dense in the Cartan subgroup $\textbf{C}$ described above.
 By the previous discussion, we know that a maximal $d$-subgroup $\textbf{S}$ of $\overline{C}$ is also a maximal $d$-subgroup of $\textbf{C}$.
 Thus, it suffices to show that $\textbf{U}(\overline{C}) = \textbf{U}(\textbf{C})$.
 So take any $u \in \textbf{U}(\textbf{C})$, which we can write as $u = fu_1$ where $u_1 \in \textbf{U}(\overline{C})$ and $f \in \textbf{F} \cap \textbf{C}$.
 Since $C$ is maximal, we have $\Fitt(\Gamma) \cap \textbf{C} \leq C$.
 As $\Fitt(\Gamma) \cap \textbf{C}$ is Zariski dense in $ \textbf{F} \cap \textbf{C}$, we get $\textbf{F} \cap \textbf{C} \leq \overline{C}$ which implies $f \in \overline{C}$ and hence also $u \in \overline{C}$.
 We conclude that $\overline{C} = \textbf{C}$. \end{proof} For the remainder of this article, we will be mainly using the existence of a maximal virtually nilpotent supplement for a certain thickening. \begin{cor} For every finitely generated virtually torsion-free FAR \emph{WTN}-group $\Gamma$, there exists a thickening of $\Gamma$ whose Fitting subgroup admits a maximal virtually nilpotent supplement. \end{cor}

 Let $G$ be a group containing an abelian normal subgroup $A \trianglelefteq G$.
 We call a subgroup $H \subset G$ a complement for $A$ in $G$ if $H A = G$ and $H \cap A = \{e\}$.
-In particular, every complement leads to an isomorphism $G \approx A \rtimes H$ where $H$ acts on $A$ via conjugation.
-The set of complements up to conjugation is in bijection with the first cohomology group $H^1(G,A)$, see \cite[Proposition 2 of Chapter 3]{segal}.

-\begin{prop} Let $G$ be a virtually torsion-free FAR group acting on a torsion-free abelian FAR group $A$ via automorphisms.
-If $C_G(A) = \{1\}$, then the complements of $A$ in $A \rtimes G$ fall into finitely many $A$-conjugacy classes. \end{prop} \begin{proof} Denote the set of all complements of $A$ in $A \rtimes G$ as $\mathcal{C}$.
-If the action of $G$ on $A$ is irreducible, then \cite[Theorem A]{lorensen} implies that $H^1(G,A)$ is finite, and thus the statement holds.
-The general case is shown via induction on $h(A)$, where the base case follows from the irreducible case.
+In particular, every complement leads to an isomorphism $G \approx A \rtimes H$ where $H$ acts on $A$ via conjugation. \begin{prop} Let $G$ be a nilpotent FAR group acting on a torsion-free abelian FAR group $A$.
+If $C_A(G)= 0$, then the number of complements for $A$ in $A \rtimes G$ up to conjugation is finite. \end{prop} \begin{proof} By \cite[10.3.6, page 216]{lennox_robinson} for $R = \Z$, the cohomology group $H^1(G,A)$ is bounded.
+Since $A$ has finite rank, this immediately implies that $H^1(G,A)$ is finite, and hence the proposition follows by the one-to-one correspondence between complements up to conjugation and $H^1(G,A)$. \end{proof}